Raw Materials and Suppliers

 We use sulphuric acid in the manufacture of single superphosphate, mono-ammonium phosphate, di-ammonium phosphate and granulated ammonium sulphate, and nitric acid in the manufacture of ammonium nitrate.

-During 2015, Incitec Pivot fertilisers worked with suppliers, customers and industry bodies to trial a new program to collect and recycle our fertiliser packaging.
+During 2015, IPL worked with suppliers, customers and industry bodies to trial a new program to collect and recycle our fertiliser packaging.
+In 2016, the recycling program was extended to all of our fertiliser customers across eastern Australia and has been made permanent.

 This year Incitec Pivot Fertilisers worked with our fertiliser packaging suppliers, plastics reprocessing companies, 23 local councils, the Queensland Department of Environment and Heritage protection, and ‘Farm Waste Recovery’, a subsidiary of the Australian agricultural industry body, AgStewardship, to establish the Sugar Cane Fertiliser Bag Recovery Trial.
 Commencing in September 2015, the 6 month collection-and-recycling trial of fertiliser packaging was conducted across the Northern Australian sugarcane farming region, where approximately 80% of the sugarcane harvested in Australia each year is grown, and where we supply 70% of the fertiliser needs to cane growers.
 AgStewardship’s key objective is to support and develop Australian Agriculture’s environmental sustainability and stewardship, while the key objective met by the trial was to develop a sustainable model for the collection of fertiliser bags and the reuse of the recovered materials that was supported by state and local governments, and local recyclers.

-Not only was the volume of plastic collected enough to make 1,200 park benches, it means tidier farms, less material going into landfill sites and less likelihood of the plastic packaging ending up in the environment.
+Not only was the volume of plastic collected in 2016 enough to make 1,300 park benches, it means tidier farms, less material going into landfill sites and less likelihood of the plastic packaging ending up in the environment.